Euclid Quick Data Release (Q1): Euclid spectroscopy of quasars. 1. Identification and redshift determination of 3500 bright quasars: Composite spectra generation with 1D drizzle

 whose square root is stored as the `RMS' spectrum.
 This $s_{j}$ includes both intrinsic diversity and measurement noise and is quoted separately from the statistical uncertainty $\sigma_{\bar f_{j}}$ on the mean.

-\runin{Median composite.} We form a \emph{median} composite by taking, in each bin, the median of the contributing $\hat f_{ij}$ values.
-We apply the same sigma clipping as done when computing the mean composite.
-We do not attach formal uncertainties to the median composite.
+\paragraph{Median composite.} We formed a median composite by taking, in each bin, the median of the contributing $\hat f_{ij}$ values.
+We applied the same sigma clipping as done when computing the mean composite.
+We did not attach formal uncertainties to the median composite.

-\runin{Geometric-mean composite for continuum shape.} To preserve the average continuum slope of quasars, we also compute a geometric-mean composite on the same rebinned spectra and wavelength grid, again using equal weights.
+\paragraph{Geometric-mean composite for continuum shape.} To preserve the average continuum slope of quasars, we also computed a geometric-mean composite on the same rebinned spectra and wavelength grid, again using equal weights.
 For contributors with positive flux,